Luos-io/Documentation/src/pages/luos-technology/services/service_api.md

  **type** is the type of the new service represented by a number.
 Some basic types (E.g. `DISTANCE_MOD`, `VOLTAGE_MOD`, etc.) are already available in the `service_type_t` enum structure of Luos.
 You can also add your own and use them with Luos.

  **default alias** is the alias by default for your new service.
 E.g. `Myservice02`.
-This alias is the one your service will use if no other alias is set by the user of your functionality hosted in your service.
+This alias is the one your service will use if no other service have the same and if no other alias is set by the user.
 Aliases have a maximum size of 16 characters.

 **revision** is the revision number of the service you are creating and which will be accessible via Pyluos.